makerdao/mips/MIP6/MIP6c3-Subproposals/MIP6c3-SP2.md

 9. Provide data on the current (and future, e.g. through vesting) token distribution.
 10. Where does exchange for the asset occur?
     1. On how many exchanges is the asset listed on?
 List them.
-    2. For centralized exchanges provide data on liquidity, volume and order book depth.
+    2. For centralized exchanges provide data on liquidity, volume, and order book depth.
-    3. For decentralized exchanges provide data on available liquidity, volume and order book depth.
+    3. For decentralized exchanges provide data on available liquidity, volume, and order book depth.
 11. List any possible oracle data sources for the proposed collateral type.
 12. List any parties interested in taking part in liquidations for the proposed collateral type.